rayyanrajah/speller-pset5/README.md

 For this problem, I implemented a program that spell-checks a file using a hash table.

-This problem required the implementation of the following functions (all within dictionary.c);
+This problem required the implementation of the following functions (all within dictionary.c):

 - load
 - hash